 Provide a written description and explanation of the intentional reversal to ARB and the Offset Project Registry, if applicable.

-Within one year of the occurrence of an intentional reversal, the Offset Project Operator or Authorized Project Designee shall submit to ARB and the Offset Project Registry, if applicable, a completed verified estimate of current carbon stocks within the offset project boundary.
-To determine the verified estimate of current carbon stocks a full offset verification must be conducted pursuant to sections 95977 through 95978, including a site visit.
-The verified estimate may be submitted as a separate offset verification services, or incorporated into a chapter of the detailed verification report submitted pursuant to section 95977.1 when offset verification services are conducted for an Offset Project Data Report.
+Within six months of the end of the reporting period, the Offset Project Operator or Authorized Project Designee shall submit to CARB and the Offset Project Registry, if applicable, the Offset Project Data Report.
+Within 11 months from the end of the reporting period, a full offset verification must be conducted pursuant to sections 95977 through 95978, including a site visit.

 If an intentional reversal occurs from a forest offset project, and ARB offset credits have been issued to the offset project, the current or most recent (in the case of an offset project after the final crediting period), forest owner(s) must submit to ARB for placement in the Retirement Account a quantity of valid ARB offset credits or other approved compliance instruments pursuant to subarticle 4 within six months of notification by ARB in the amount determined pursuant to sections 95983(c)(3)(A) or (B), as applicable: